s-victor/TinyPedal/docs/customization.md

 Set radius for front and rear wheels, which is used to calculate tyre slip ratio.
 Manual editing is not required, as this value will be automatically calculated during driving, and will be auto-saved to `JSON` file.

     minimum_speed
 Set minimum speed threshold for calculating wheel radius samples.
-Default value is `16.5` (m/s),
+Default is `16.5` (m/s),

 ## Lap time history